 Pennsylvania to New Hampshire Moving Guide

 Planning a 451 mile interstate move from Pennsylvania to New Hampshire?
 This moving guide will help you compare living in Pennsylvania vs New Hampshire across 7 important categories.
-Compare the pros & cons (like high property taxes vs no sales tax), food & health (like Philly Cheesesteak vs Apple Cider Donuts), real estate & housing (colonial, dutch colonial vs colonial, cottage), weather & wardrobe, cost of living & taxes (it's more expensive in New Hampshire), politics & religion, and education.
+Compare the pros & cons (like wage taxes in cities vs no wage income tax), food & health (like Philly Cheesesteak vs Apple Cider Donuts), real estate & housing (colonial, dutch colonial vs colonial, cottage), weather & wardrobe, cost of living & taxes (it's more expensive in New Hampshire), politics & religion, and education.

 Key Takeaways: